Dr. Jiyun Kang

-Dr. Jiyun Kang is currently an Assistant Professor of Merchandising in the School of Family and Consumer Sciences at Texas State University.
-Her research focuses on social responsibility, particularly in the areas of sustainable consumption, ethical decision making for individuals as well as corporations, sustainable innovation adoption and diffusion, and consumer well-being.
-Dr. Kang has expertise in quantitative methods including multi-level modeling and marketing matrix (e.g., scaling).
+Dr. Jiyun (Yuni) Kang is currently Associate Professor of Merchandising in the School of Family and Consumer Sciences at Texas State University.
+Her research focuses on sustainable decision making processes, including corporate social responsibility (CSR), brand crisis and resilience, sustainable consumption, and consumer emotion.
+Dr. Kang has expertise in quantitative research methods including data mining, modeling, and marketing matrix (e.g., a new scale development).

 Dr. Kang has published numerous peer-reviewed articles in top-tier journals with strong impact factor as well as flagship journals within the field of textiles and apparel, which includes Journal of Business Ethics, Journal of Environmental Psychology, Clothing and Textiles Research Journal, Family and Consumer Sciences Research Journal, and International Journal of Consumer Studies.
 She has earned external grants as a Principle Investigator from such organizations as the National Science Foundation, National Research Foundation of Korea, and American Association of University Women.
 She also received Texas State REP grants in 2011, 2014, and 2016 as well as Interdisciplinary Research grants in 2014.